Serbia: Morava Corridor Motorway-05

 MIGA provided Non-Honoring of Sovereign Financial Obligation guarantees to six international banks for their non-shareholder loans to the Government of Serbia to develop the Morava Corridor Motorway Project.

-In February 2025, CAO received a complaint from a community member in Krusevac, Serbia, raising environmental and social concerns related to the expropriation of their property for the construction of the Morava Motorway in Serbia.
-The complaint raised issues regarding stakeholder engagement, information sharing and transparency in the land acquisition process, as well as the method used for calculating and valuing the land.
+In February 2025, CAO received a complaint from a community member of Krusevac, Serbia, raising environmental and social issues relating to the expropriation of their land and property for the construction of the Morava Motorway in Serbia.

-The case is currently in assessment.
+The case is under compliance appraisal.

-Status as June 04, 2025.
+Status as of August 22, 2025.